ushios/vagrant-symfony2-precise64/README.md

 # Getting started.

+## 1. Clone this repo

+    $ git clone --recursive https://github.com/ushios/vagrant-symfony2-precise64.git path/to/clone

-## 1.Import boxes if you have not.
+## 2.Import boxes if you have not.

     $ cd path/to/clone
     $ ./import_box.sh

-## 2.Make your setting and launch vm.
+## 3.Make your setting and launch vm.

     $ cd path/to/clone
     $ cp settings/sample.rb settings/yourname.rb